Greycrook

 Greycrook is a village off the A68 and the A699 in the Scottish Borders, approximately 500 m south-east of St Boswells, and close to Dryburgh, Dryburgh Abbey, Maxton, Newtown St Boswells, and the River Tweed.

 It was here that the highest temperature in Scotland, 32.9 C, was recorded on 9 August 2003.

+The record was beaten on 19 July 2022, when 34.8 C was recorded in Chaterhall during the 2022 European Heat Waves.